-Loves progressive rock, rings, fountain pens, Martin Heidegger, maps and astronomical clocks, tea, autumn, evenings and nights, architecture, cosmology and astrophysics…
+Composer, translator, student of musicology and philosophy and prize-winner of the Maurice Ravel 2015 international composition competition.
+Loves progressive rock, rings, fountain pens, Martin Heidegger, maps and astronomical clocks, tea, autumn, evenings and nights, architecture and cosmology…

 Plays guitar and piano (formerly).
 Considers his music a part of his own life story – both its narration and soundtrack.
 Influenced by rock and classical music alike.
 Mostly instrumental, but writes lyrics and free poetry too.
 Favourite themes: autumn, night, evening, winter, morning, stillness, silence… Isn't afraid of silence and slow tempi.
 Particularly seeks fragile harmonies close to the edge of consonance.